FrankSav80/drone_sim_rec_carla/README.md

 $ source run_ros2-galactic.sh
 ```

+### Using it
-If everything went as expected, you should be able to test your container with this:
+If everything went as expected, and you started the CARLA headless server on a different terminal, you should be able to test your container with this:
 ```
 $ ros2 launch carla_ros_bridge carla_ros_bridge_with_example_ego_vehicle.launch.py
 ```